 Structures and Properties of the Chiral Smectic C Liquid Crystal Phases —Ferro- and Antiferroelectricity in Soft Matter).

-Liquid Crystal Physics group of Prof. Noel Clark.
+The same year he went to the United States and the University of Colorado at Boulder, where he had a short post-doctoral stay in the Liquid Crystal Physics group of Prof. Noel Clark.
 In 2003 he moved to Germany, first to Berlin for a post-doc in the group of Prof. Gerd Heppke, physical chemistry, Technische Universität Berlin, then to Stuttgart for what came to be his longest post-doc stay, in the

 Liquid Crystal Physical Chemistry group of Prof. Frank Gießelmann, University of Stuttgart.
 During his post-doc years he initially pursued the work on chiral smectic liquid crystals that he had started during his doctoral studies, but soon he broadened his research scope to encompass also lyotropic liquid crystals.
 Together with Giusy Scalia he also studied the combination of liquid crystals and nanoparticles, foremost carbon nanotubes, where his main contribution was the introduction of lyotropic hosts.

 In 2007 he moved to Halle, Germany, where he took on a position as Junior Research Group Leader (Nachwuchsgruppenleiter) at the Martin-Luther-Universität Halle-Wittenberg, Institute of Chemistry - Physical Chemistry.
-He now developed a research field that he had just initiated at the end of his post-doc time, in collaboration with the group of
+He now developed a research field that he had just initiated at the end of his post-doc time, in collaboration with the group of Prof. Younan Xia (at the time at the University of Washington, Seattle), namely electrospinning of polymer fibers with liquid crystal cores.
+He also started working with liquid crystal microfluidics, setting up a lab for producing and studying liquid crystalline shells produced via capillary microfluidics.

 Three facets of modern liquid crystal science).